Creating Tranquility in a Home Office

 I'm not saying it's so simple and easy that you fall asleep.
 No, what I mean is a mind cluttered lacks focus.

 4. Keep the floor clear.
-You should really only have just a couple of items on the floor one being a trashcan, another your desk and the third is your chair.
+You should really only have just a couple of items on the floor one being a trashcan, another your desk, and the third your chair.
 Just like we spoke of above the less you have the better.
-When you have a minimalist feel going on in the room your mind can focus so much better and you're sense of calm should rise.
+When you have a minimalist feel going on in the room your mind can focus so much better and your sense of calm should rise.

-Not only that but if you're floor is clear that means you have less stuff, less stuff costs less money but getting rid of stuff is the basis of most Buddhist philosophy's as well.
+Not only that but if your floor is clear that means you have less stuff, less stuff costs less money but getting rid of stuff is the basis of most Buddhist philosophies as well.